We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 During the next appointment, the dentist or hygienist will thoroughly examine the gums again to see how well the pockets have healed.
 If the gum pockets still measure more than 3mm in depth, additional and more intensive treatments may be recommended.

-If you have any concerns or questions about scaling and root planing, or periodontal disease, please ask your dentist.
+If you have any concerns or questions about scaling and root planing, or periodontal disease, please call our office in Charlotte at (704) 544-2224.

 Patient Forms